- Garden / Landscaping / Patio — 246

 It is possible to do this with older shrubs; you’ll need to choose the straightest possible stem and accept that it will not be dead straight.
 This doesn’t mean that it won’t make a beautiful and interesting tree though!

-Finally, you can get Fiskars hedge shears here that you can use to chop off the top of the stem that is left.
+Finally, you can get Fiskars hedge shears that you can use to chop off the top of the stem that is left.
+This will make the shrub produce more branches from underneath where you’ve just clipped.
+In effect, you’re creating the head of the tree.

 Most Recent Articles